The main purpose of this lab is to practice elementary recursive manipulation with lists. Lists can be decomposed by functions car

 .

-Hint: The function split-list
+Hint: The function list-split

 needs two accumulators.
 The first accumulator keeps a partially built segment of consecutive elements.
 The second tracks how many elements we must read from the list to complete the n